 Sweden offers good conditions for sustainable growth and international competitiveness in the life science sector

-Citizens of Sweden have access to innovative, equal and personalised healthcare
+Citizens of Sweden have access to innovative, equal, and people-centred care

-Swelife facilitates and accelerates innovation and collaboration in Life Science – from ideas to societal benefits
+Swelife facilitates and accelerates innovation and collaboration within life science – from ideas to benefits for society.

 More than 100 organisations from healthcare, academia and industry in Sweden currently support Swelife.

 Swelife was established in the summer of 2014 when the Diabetes Agenda and SILS (Sweden as an International Centre for Life Science) jointly applied to launch a so-called strategic innovation area (SIO).
 The idea was to gather the Life Science regions in Sweden under one common national research and innovation agenda.
 The SIO on non-communicable diseases was approved in May 2014, changed its name to Swelife in the autumn, and in January 2015 included an additional agenda (PMC – Personalised Medicine Cancer).